John Wilmot (politician)

+John Eardley Wilmot painted by Benjamin West in 1812 (detail).
+The history painting Reception of the American Loyalists is visible in the background.

 John Eardley Wilmot (1748 - 23 June 1815) was a British lawyer and politician who sat in the House of Commons from 1776 to 1796.

 Early life

 The younger son of Sir John Eardley Wilmot, Chief Justice of the Common Pleas, Wilmot was born at Derby in 1748, and was educated at Westminster School and Oxford, where he went on to become a fellow of All Souls.
 He studied for the church under Dr William Warburton, but afterwards decided to pursue the law instead and was called to the Bar, which his father called "quitting a bed of roses for a crown o' thorns."

 Career

 In 1776, about five years after his call to the bar, Wilmot was returned to parliament for Tiverton in Devon; and, taking part with the opposition, attacked the ministerial party in a pamphlet, denouncing the continuance of the American Revolutionary War.
 In 1781, he was appointed a master in Chancery; and, in 1782, was commissioned, in conjunction with others, to inquire into the distribution of the sums destined for the relief of the American loyalists.
 In the following year, he spoke on the subject in parliament; and, in reply to Charles James Fox's condemnation of the large sums expended on the American sufferers, he declared "he would share with them his last shilling and his last loaf."
 In 1784 he was a member of the St. Alban's Tavern group who tried to bring Fox and Pitt together.

 In 1784, and the parliament which followed in 1790, Wilmot sat as member for Coventry, and supported the views of Pitt during every session.
 He was hostile to the French Revolution and obtained the distribution of a fund, under the sanction of parliament, on behalf of the emigrants from that country.
 He was the author of A Treatise on the Laws and Customs of England.
 The other member for Coventry was his brother-in-law Sir Sampson Gideon, who in 1789 changed his name to Sampson Eardley.

 In November, 1779 he was elected a Fellow of the Royal Society.